 A high level alarm (connected to IICATS) must be installed in the bund, to alert the operator that a spill may have occurred.
-The alarm set point must be agreed with Sydney Water, and cause an automatic shutdown of the CDU.
+The alarm set point must be agreed with Sydney Water and cause an automatic shutdown of the CDU.

-The bunded area must be designed with a 1 in 75 grade towards the sump pit such that no pools of water/chemical will accumulate on the bund floor.
+The bunded area must be designed so that any liquid spills or leakage flows towards the sump pit such that no pools of water/chemical will accumulate on the bund floor.

-The bund wall and floor must be coated with NOV coating systems in accordance with the Manual for Selection and Application of Protective Coatings, WSA 201 and Sydney Water's Supplement to WSA 201 ACP0166.
+The bund wall and floor must be coated with NOV coating systems in accordance with the Manual for Selection and Application of Protective Coatings, WSA 201, or Polyurethan elastomer coatings (Rhino coating).
 This includes Magnesium Hydroxide bunds and sumps, although this is not required for chemical protection but is a major aid to cleaning.